wfehr/djangocms-stories/README.rst

 | |PyPiVersion| |TestCoverage| |License|
 | |PyVersion| |DjVersion| |CmsVersion|

-Tell your story in multilingual posts, using the full power of django CMS.
+**django CMS stories application - Tell your story in multilingual posts, using the full power of django CMS placeholders.**

-djangocms-stories is inspired by `Nephila's <https://github.com/nephila>`_ excellent `djangocms-blog <https://github.com/nephila/djangocms-blog>`_, with the intent to bring to align it with django CMS's new philosophy since version 4: "The design philosophy of django CMS is to solve something complex with many simple things."
-This means djangocms-stories focuses on core features and separates out features that can be shared between django CMS apps.

-djangocms-stories provides a lean foundation for storytelling that can be composed with other specialized django CMS applications.
+djangocms-stories provides a lean foundation for storytelling that can be composed with other specialized django CMS applications, such as djangocms-versioning or djangocms-moderation.

 ********
 Features